 (below) also awarded 1909

-However Elizabeth was dismissed Cardiff City Mental Hospital on 14 April 1910.
-We do no know what the reason for her dismissal was, however the next record we have of her is a year later working as a "Lunatic Attendant" at .
-Stapleton Workhouse, Fishponds, Bristol at the time of the 1911 census.
-It is not impossible that the reason she was dismissed is not includd on the same census page, a young man - Herbert Dart.
-He has also been in the employ of the Cardiff City having commenced work on 8 April 1908 almost the same day as herself, as a "Night attendant".
-He resigned from Cardiff six months after Elizabeth's dismissal.
+Records show that Elizabeth was dismissed Cardiff City Mental Hospital on 14 April 1910.
+(This would suggest that the Hockey Team photo was taken at least a couple of weeks prior to its publication?)
+The reason for her dismissal is unknown but the next record we have of her is at the time of the 1911 census a year later working as a "Lunatic Attendant" at Stapleton Workhouse, Fishponds, Bristol.
+It is not impossible that the reason she was dismissed is included on the same census page, the young man from the Hockey team photograph the previous year - Herbert Dart.
+He had started work at the Cardiff City Mental Hospital on 8 April 1908 almost the same day as herself, as a "Night attendant" and had resigned from Cardiff six months after Elizabeth's dismissal.
 It is possible that her dismissal was due to a relationship having formed between her and Herbert.
 As relationships and even marriage between staff was not permitted this would have lead to her dismissal.

 1911 Census (1st April) Fishponds, Bristol RG14 Book 20 Page 1